 - IPv6 is not supported.

-- Native mulitcast, mVPN GRE and profile 14 are supported.

 - Auto RP is not supported.

-- Static RP is supported by native multicast, mVPN GRE and profile 14.

 - BSR is not supported in profile 14.

 Multicast Source Discovery Protocol

 Multicast Source Discovery Protocol (MSDP) is a mechanism to connect multiple PIM sparse-mode domains.
 MSDP allows multicast sources for a group to be known to all rendezvous points (RPs) in different domains.
 Each PIM-SM domain uses its own RPs and need not depend on RPs in other domains.